MarkEdmondson1234/googleCloudRunner/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 1 notes

 * This is a new release.

-* The Title field should be in title case.
-The suggested title tag changes are made to the URLs, which causes them to 404.
+* Based on previous feedback by Uwe, the service URLs were moved from Title to the description.